 When it comes to your feet, you will usually have the choice between integrated booties or a sock style.
 With the latter, you will have to add boots that can be heavy.
 For travels, I highly recommend integrated booties that are lighter than additional boots.
 In any case, think about investing in good thermal socks.

 Finally, quality gloves will be essential.
 Even if you can buy dry gloves that you can clip to your drysuit, these are still expensive and wet gloves can still do the job.
 After several trials, including mittens that I didn’t like because of the lack of dexterity, I found the best compromise with my Aqualung 5 mm gloves.

 How to get a good bargain on your dry suit?

 With a price going from 600€ to 1500€ on average, many scuba divers are reluctant to invest in their dry suit.
-As I explained in my article about travelling with your own scuba gear, having your own dry suit will be a matter of comfort and, as a result, a matter of safety.
+Having your own dry suit will be a matter of comfort and, as a result, a matter of safety.
 In the case of this very particular piece of diving equipment, it cannot be truer as diving in cold water is more challenging.
 If you want to keep diving anywhere where the water is cold, here are some ways of acquiring a dry suit for less:

 - Dive shops usually rent dry suits for one season and renew them the following year.
 As a result, they sell for a good price the second-hand dry suits.
 The advantage is that they are controlled on a regular basis by the dive shop so that you will have less risk of potential issues.